 Your Faculty is also responsible for providing you with access to a workstation and other office facilities required to undertake your research. see the Guidelines for Resourcing Higher Degree by Research Students (PDF, 23.2KB).

-Your Research Training Officer will be able to assist with the allocation of these resources.
+Your School's Research Officer will be able to assist with the allocation of these resources.

 To support you in your studies you will be provided with a free Dell laptop computer, which is yours to keep when you successfully complete.
 To organise collection of your laptop, please email a signed copy of the Laptop Terms and Conditions to Graduate Research: firstname.lastname@example.org.
 Click on the link to view the standard suite of software provided.